jmamma/MegaCommand_Design/README.md

 ## Description:

-The MegaCommand is an Arduino Mega compatible MIDI shield that is backwards compatible with the R&W MiniCommand hardware and MIDICtrl framework.
+The MegaCommand is an Arduino Mega MIDI shield that is backwards compatible with the R&W MiniCommand hardware and MIDICtrl framework.

 * 4 x Midi ports (2 in, 2 out)
 * 4 x Rotary Encoders + Push button